lab-key/zmujoco/README.md

 ## TODO

+1. Examples & Tests

-Examples & tests a nice clean way to integrate or point to third party modelfiles.
+2. A nice clean way to integrate or point to third party modelfiles.

 ## Documentation